 I decided to spend the big bucks (more school loans) and attend graduate school in California at the Monterey Institute of International Studies… now a longer, stupider name.
 Two internships abroad (Chile and South Korea) and many long nights and weekend afternoons in the library later, I graduated with an MA in Teaching English to Speakers of Other Languages.
 For about six months, I played the whole “let’s stay local” tune and taught in the Intensive English Program offered at my graduate school.
 But then I felt like fleeing again.
 And for some damn reason, I ended up back in Japan.
 This time to TOKYO, teaching at Kanda University of International Studies for 5.5 years.

 Then I fell stupidly in love with another American named Robbie.
 One that is just as restless and who had no intention of settling down anytime soon.
 Perfect.
 He suggested we go to South America and try something different after so many years in Japanland.
 I said sure.
 So we moved to Barranquilla, Colombia where I took yet another job teaching English at the Universidad del Norte.
+South America was a good time but then we decided to make home in Boston, USA to be closer to our families after all these years abroad.

 Along the professional way, I’ve done a lot of unprofessional traveling.
 To about 50 countries.
 I hitched a cargo boat overnight to Tunisia, and spent all night clutching my backpack, wide awake, terrified that I was the only woman in steerage.
 Got arrested in Laos for forgetting to stop at the border for a passport stamp.
 Snuck into Cuba.
 Lobbied for shark rights.
 Infiltrated abandoned amusement parks.
 Pissed off a North Korean guard.
 Was propositioned by a monk.
 Rode a reindeer.
 The beat goes on.